Some individual graduate

 professional programs that restrict students’ use of University tuition

 waivers must 1) convey this information to potential applicants to the

 program so that applicants are aware that they may not be allowed to

-seek graduate assistantships, merit waivers, or employee waivers to
+seek graduate assistantships or merit, employee, or special program waivers to

 defray the costs of their program, and 2) regularly inform students